slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The power of accurate observation is commonly called cynicism by those who have not got it."
 -- George Bernard Shaw*

-> *"To doubt everything or to believe everything are two equally convenient solutions; both dispense the necessity of reflection."
+> *"To doubt everything or to believe everything are two equally convenient solutions; both dispense the necessity of reflection." (...)
+"It is by logic that we prove, but is by intuition that we discover."
 -- Henri Poincaré*

 > *"To understand is to know what to do."